Travel on Point(s)

 Amex offers 3 co-branded Hilton personal credit cards.
 Each card of these cards can help award travelers make the most of Hilton's massive global footprint and offer something different.
 In our Amex Hilton Personal cards review & comparison we will look at the welcome offer, earning structure card benefits and our overall thoughts on the following cards:

-All information about the Hilton Honors American Express Card, Hilton Honors American Express Surpass® Card and Hilton Honors American Express Aspire Card has been collected independently by Travel-on-Point(s).
+All information about the Hilton Honors American Express Aspire Card has been collected independently by Travel on Point(s).

 Current Welcome Offers For Hilton Personal Cards

-• Earn 80,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the Card in the first 3 months of Card Membership.
+• Earn 100,000 Hilton Honors points after $2,000 spend on eligible purchases in the first 6 months from account opening.
 Terms Apply.

 • The Hilton Honors card does not have an annual fee.
-(Rates & Fees)
+See Rates and Fees.

-• The Hilton Aspire card has a $450 annual fee which is NOT waived.
-(Rates & Fees)
+• The Hilton Aspire card has a $550 annual fee.
+See Rates and Fees.

 Hilton Honors American Express Card